INTERVIEW: Dzmitry Lisichyk, a Belarusian fighting for Ukraine

 How does your ordinary day look like?

-It depends on the shift of duty, but, usually, we get up at 7am.
+It depends on the shift of duty, but usually we get up at 7am.
 At night, some guys guard our compound, throwing something to burn in the makeshift bonfire, so it feels warmer.
 Rotation takes place every hour.

-For meals, we have oatmeal porridges mostly, sea cabbage with mushrooms, sausages, tea.
+For meals, we have oatmeal porridge mostly, sea cabbage with mushrooms, sausages, tea.
 The food is prepared in a field kitchen.
 The food quality is good, not worse than that for other garrisons.
 Of course, the cook is a military guy.

 Judging from the photos you sent me, it seems you’ve gained some extra kilos while in Ukraine?